-Bishop Challoner Catholic College, in Birmingham, will investigate whether it is possible to accelerate rates of vocabulary development by training pupils in an active reading strategy called “Active Banking”.
+Bishop Challoner Catholic College, in Birmingham, investigated whether it is possible to accelerate rates of vocabulary development by training pupils in an active reading strategy called “Vocabulary Banking”.

-Pupil independent reading habits are declining just as changes to GCSE assessment have restored literacy rigour to English and humanities subjects with a premium on extended writing and inferential reading.
-Secondary schools need to teach pupils active reading strategies that enable them to derive the largest vocabulary gains possible from the kind of non-fiction reading they are actually doing in school and ever more frequently, online in their own time.
+Pupil independent reading habits are declining just as changes to GCSE assessment have increased literacy rigour to English and humanities subjects with a premium on extended writing and inferential reading.
+We were keen to investigate a systematic approach to vocabulary development and inferential comprehension that made the most of the actual non-fiction reading pupils are doing in-text dominated subjects like English, humanities and citizenship.